-However by late 11th century, Normans already had a secure base in Southern Italy and they were gearing up to fight wars with the Byzantine Empire with the backing of the Catholic Papacy.
+However, by the late 11th century, Normans already had a secure base in Southern Italy and they were gearing up to fight wars with the Byzantine Empire with the backing of the Catholic Papacy.

 In time, the Norman nobility mingled with the local Anglo-Saxon culture, giving rise to the unique English culture and language which blossomed out of the Middle Ages.

-By the end of 11th century, Normans had a firm control all over England.
-In 12th century, they began attempts to control territories in Ireland.
+By the end of the 11th century, Normans had a firm control all over England.
+In the 12th century, they began attempts to control territories in Ireland.

 These attempts came to a head when in 1169, Normans were invited by the deposed King of one of the many kingdoms existent in Ireland at the time.

 The Norman conquest of Scotland began right in the days of William The Conqueror.
-After William conquered England, one of the contestants of the English throne, Edgar Atheling, fled to Scotland.
+After William conquered England, one of the contestants for the English throne, Edgar Atheling, fled to Scotland.

 Henry I reasserted English control over Wales by persuading Welsh princes into declaring loyalty to him and building a large number of Norman castles in Wales.